kbase/staging_service/docs/api.md

 - `<spec.json ID N>` is the ID of an input parameter from a `KB-SDK` app's `spec.json` file.
   These are written to the second header line from the import templates and will differ by the data type.
-- `data` contains any data to be written to the file as example data, and is analagous to the data structure returned from the parse endpoint.
+- `data` contains any data to be written to the file as example data, and is analogous to the data structure returned from the parse endpoint.
 To specify that no data should be written to the template provide an empty list.
 - `<value for ID, row N>` is the value for the input for a given `spec.json` ID